5-Day Supervision Training

 Any spiritual director/companion worth her or his salt knows that supervision is essential.
 Not only should directors be participating in regular spiritual direction themselves, they should “receive supervision from peers or from a mentor” and “seek consultations with other appropriately qualified persons when necessary.”
 This is clearly stated in SDI’s Guidelines for Ethical Conduct (© 2016)

 Yet, many spiritual companions say there is a shortage of supervisors.
 In fact, quality training in supervision is not always easy to find.
-That’s why we are offering a five-day intensive, in-person Supervision Training Workshop at the Washington Retreat House in Washington, D.C.
-May 20-24, 2019.
+That’s why we are offering a five-day intensive, in-person Supervision Training Workshop at the Mercy Center in Burlingame, CA February 3-7, 2020.

 Spiritual companions/directors from all spiritual traditions - and those who identify with no tradition - are welcome to attend this international workshop.